Unlocking the Secrets of Your Health: BMI, BMR, and WHR

 Basal Metabolic Rate (BMR)

-Imagine your body is a super cool furnace!
-It's constantly burning energy, even when you're just chilling on the couch.
+Imagine your body as a super cool furnace!
+It’s constantly burning energy, even when you’re just chilling on the couch.
 This energy keeps your heart pumping, your brain thinking, and everything else going strong.

 But how much energy does your furnace actually use?
 That’s where your Basal Metabolic Rate (BMR) comes in!
 It’s like a secret code that tells you the minimum amount of calories your body burns just to keep things ticking over.

-• For boys: BMR = 88.362 + (13.397 x weight in kg) + (4.799 x height in cm) - (5.677 x age in years)
+BMR = 88.362 + (13.397 x weight in kg) + (4.799 x height in cm) - (5.677 x age in years)

-• For girls: BMR = 447.593 + (9.247 x weight in kg) + (3.098 x height in cm) - (4.330 x age in years)
+BMR = 447.593 + (9.247 x weight in kg) + (3.098 x height in cm) - (4.330 x age in years)

 BMR Range (calories per day)General Activity Level